Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Domestic Generalized Brauer Tree Algebras

 \subsection{Band modules for Brauer Tree Algebras}

 A few of the results in Section \ref{StableEndRing} depend on the unique structure of band modules for Brauer tree algebras.
 We highlight some important results in this subsection.
-Note that by inspection, the only band modules correspond to the the word $\alpha_{e-1} \alpha_{e-2}...\alpha_1 \alpha_e {\delta}^{-1}$.
-For example, when $e=3$ this corresponds to the band module $B(3,\lambda)$ given by
+For more on band modules see \cite{krause1991maps}.
+By inspection, the only band modules correspond to the the word $\alpha_{e-1} \alpha_{e-2}...\alpha_1 \alpha_e {\delta}^{-1}$.
+For example, when $e=3$ this corresponds to the band module $B(n,\lambda)$ given by